-Issue Date: January 22, 2019 Comment Deadline: February 21, 2019 Corps Action ID Number: SAW-2011-01812 http://www.saw.usace.army.mil/Missions/RegulatoryPermitProgram.aspx
+Issue Date: September 18, 2020 Comment Deadline: October 18, 2020 Corps Action ID Number: SAW-2011-01812

-The Wilmington District, Corps of Engineers (Corps) received an application from The Oleander Company seeking Department of the Army authorization to discharge fill material into 1.57 acres of wetlands, to facilitate the development of Live Oak Bank Campus.
-This includes the construction of office buildings, parking decks and associated infrastructure; such as; roads and stormwater facilities.
+The Wilmington District, Corps of Engineers (Corps) received an application from Live Oak Bank seeking Department of the Army authorization to discharge fill material into 1.57 acres of wetlands and 0.06 acre of ditches, to facilitate the development of Live Oak Bank Campus.
+This includes the construction of office buildings, parking decks and associated infrastructure such as roads and stormwater facilities in New Hanover County, North Carolina.

 Specific plans and location information are described below and shown on the attached plans.
-This Public Notice and all attached plans are also available on the Wilmington District Web Site at
+This Public Notice and all attached plans are also available on the Wilmington District Web Site at: